Fluid mosaic model: Lipid movement within the membrane

-During the decade of 1970, it was acknowledged that individual lipid molecules undergo free lateral diffusion within each of the layers of the lipid membrane.
-Diffusion occurs at a high speed, with an average lipid molecule diffusing ~2 µm, approximately the length of a large bacterial cell, in about 1 second.
+During the 1970s, it was acknowledged that individual lipid molecules undergo free lateral diffusion within each of the layers of the lipid membrane.
+Diffusion occurs at a high speed, with an average lipid molecule diffusing ~2μm, approximately the length of a large bacterial cell, in about 1 second.
 It has also been observed that individual lipid molecules rotate rapidly around their own axis.
 Moreover, phospholipid molecules can, although they seldom do, migrate from one side of the lipid bilayer to the other (a process known as flip-flop).
-However, flip-flop might be enhanced by flippase enzymes.
+However, flip-flop movement is enhanced by flippase enzymes.
 The processes described above influence the disordered nature of lipid molecules and interacting proteins in the lipid membranes, with consequences to membrane fluidity, signaling, trafficking and function.

-Restrictions to bilayer fluidity
+Restrictions to lateral diffusion

-There are restrictions to the lateral mobility of the lipid and protein components in the fluid membrane imposed by the formation of subdomains within the lipid bilayer.
-These subdomains arise by several processes e.g. binding of membrane components to the extracellular matrix, nanometric membrane regions with a particular biochemical composition that promote the formation of lipid rafts and protein complexes mediated by protein-protein interactions.
-Furthermore, protein-cytoskeleton associations mediate the formation of “cytoskeletal fences”, corrals wherein lipid and membrane proteins can diffuse freely, but that they can seldom leave.
-Restriction on lateral diffusion rates of membrane components is very important because it allows the functional specialization of particular regions within the cell membranes.
+There are restrictions to the lateral mobility of the lipid and protein components in the fluid membrane imposed by zonation.
+Early attempts to explain the assembly of membrane zones include the formation of lipid rafts and "cytoskeletal fences", corrals wherein lipid and membrane proteins can diffuse freely, but that they can seldom leave.
+These ideas remain controversial, and alternative explanations are available such as the proteolipid code.